mverleg/package_versions/README.rst

     print(VersionRange('==2.*'))
     # >=2.0,<3.0

-The main functionality is the combination of version ranges as best as possible, which is needed in case two packages rely on the same third package, but with different version limitations:
+The main functionality is the combination of version ranges as best as possible, which is needed in case two packages rely on the same third package, but with different version limitations:: python

+    print(VersionRange('<=2.5,>1') & VersionRange('==2.*'))

 choose